 Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Madison is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Madison who work in sales jobs (12.85%), food service (12.06%), and office and administrative support (11.58%).
+Overall, Madison is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Madison who work in food service (13.04%), sales jobs (10.60%), and office and administrative support (8.21%).

 Because there are quite a few people attending college in Madison, it is thought of as a college town.
 To the benefit of the many students in the area, Madison provides a number of services, amenities and opportunities geared towards their needs and activities.

-The per capita income in Madison in 2010 was $22,138, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $88,552 for a family of four.
+The per capita income in Madison in 2018 was $24,590, which is lower middle income relative to South Dakota and the nation.
+This equates to an annual income of $98,360 for a family of four.
 However, Madison contains both very wealthy and poor people as well.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Asian.
-Important ancestries of people in Madison include Norwegian, Irish, Dutch, and English.
+Important ancestries of people in Madison include German, Norwegian, Irish, Dutch, and Swedish.